bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 Forest is an attempt to create a journalled, transactional synchronous, query based muuti collection ecosystem.

-It is intened as a Redis Killer for client side / react apps, but can have other applications.
+It is intended as a Redis Killer for client side / react apps, but can have other applications.

-# STATUS: AlPHA
+# STATUS: 1.0

-currently Forestry is undergoing alpha testing.
-For a stable state system check out   `wonderlandlabs/forest`.
+Forestry is production tested - some issues may remain but it is solid for deployment

 ## Journeled